kalee325/CodePath/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-By just watching the tutorial video for making is app, it was not too difficult for me learn Swift.
+By watching the tutorial video for making this app, it was not too difficult for me learn Swift.
 However, it gets a little complicated when I was trying to add new features of the app.
 Therefore, I choose to make the app to stick simple.

 ## License